 Key Features

-• SQL Support: MariaDB supports the majority of SQL statements, functions, procedures, definitions, variables, and so on.
+- SQL Support: MariaDB supports most SQL statements, functions, procedures, definitions, variables, and so on.
 There are also numerous useful plugins available, such as the audit plugin.
 All of these features greatly simplify database operations in MariaDB.

-• Thread Pooling: Thread Pooling is a concept that speeds up work on MariaDB when there are multiple connections to the database.
-Instead of creating a new thread for each connection, MariaDB uses a pool of previously open threads.
+- Thread Pooling: Thread Pooling is a concept that speeds up work on MariaDB when there are multiple connections to the database.
+MariaDB uses a pool of previously open threads instead of creating a new thread for each connection.
 The query is sent by a new connection, which requires a thread.
 All searches become faster, resulting in faster results.

 What is Microsoft SQL Server?